Kartikcc123/MathsPoint/README.md

 ## Author

-Built for the Academic Plus management and student learning workflow.
+Built for the Math Point management and student learning workflow.